melezhik/swat/README2.md

 # Swat ini files

-Every swat story comes with some settings you may define to alter story execution.
-One of the usual cases is to add http data when making POST or PUT requests.
+Every swat story comes with some settings you may define to adjust swat behavior.
 These type of settings could be defined at swat ini files.

-Swat ini files are file called "swat.ini" and located at resources directory:
+Swat ini files are file called "swat.ini" and located at \`resources' directory:

      foo/bar/get.txt
      foo/bar/swat.ini